 Oracle has discovered an issue with some versions of their Java software.
 This issue prevents the CommCell Console from starting when it is accessed as a web-based application.
-To avoid this issue, do not install Java 8 Update 72, 74, or 77 (versions 1.8.0_72, 1.8.0_74 and 1.8.0_77).
+To avoid this issue, do not install Java 8 Update 72, 74, 77, or later (versions 1.8.0_72, 1.8.0_74, 1.8.0_77, or later).

 Cross-protocol attack on TLS on OpenSSL using SSLv2 (DROWN)

 We have reviewed the OpenSSL Security Advisory posted on March 1, 2016, and can report that our firewall code uses TLS 1 and therefore is unaffected by this potential vulnerability.

 For Commvault Web Console or Web Server, ensure that you are using the latest version of Microsoft IIS or Apache Tomcat, and that SSLv2 is disabled.
 Refer to the following articles for more information:

 Our engineering team has reviewed the NVD posting regarding a potential vulnerability in the Linux kernel before 4.4.1, as well as the response by RedHat.
 Based on our review, we can report that Commvault does not use this API in our backup and recovery code, and our File Recovery Enabler for Linux uses Centos 6.x kernels, and thus our software is not vulnerable to this potential threat.

 Hotfix Available for Vulnerability Posted by Software Engineering Institute – CERT Division